 - Blood thinner (such as warfarin), diuretic (water pill), medicine for heart rhythm problems, NSAID pain or arthritis medicine (such as aspirin, celecoxib, diclofenac, ibuprofen, naproxen), other medicine for depression or anxiety, phenothiazine medicine (such as chlorpromazine, perphenazine, promethazine, prochlorperazine), triptan medicine for migraine headaches

 - Do not drink alcohol while you are using this medicine.

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, bleeding problems, bone problems, epilepsy or seizures, glaucoma, heart disease, high blood pressure, low sodium in the blood, or a history of heart attack, stroke, or mania.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, glaucoma, or a history of epilepsy or seizures.

 - Do not stop using this medicine suddenly.
 Your doctor will need to slowly decrease your dose before you stop it completely.

 - This medicine may make you dizzy or drowsy.
 Do not drive or do anything that could be dangerous until you know how this medicine affects you.